darthpelo/LedControl/RPiLedsControl/README.md

 ### 1. Web Service

 The server-side it's developed in `main.swift` using a Vapor template.
-For this first version I decided to use a simple *Routing Parameters* solution, to send the commands to turn on/off the led: `drop.get("cmd", ":id")`.
+For this first version I decided to use a simple *Routing Parameters* solution, to send the commands to turn on/off the led `drop.get("cmd", ":id")` and to know the status of each led: `drop.get("status")`.

 The route matches `/cmd/:id` where `:id` is an Int and `/status`.